Zheng He — An Epic Diplomat and His Unparalleled Voyages

 However, searching for the previous emperor was his secret goal, while his official mission was to disseminate Chinese culture and peace, to know more about the world, and in exchange for goods, etc.

 Zheng He did a great job as an adventurous commander of a powerful fleet.

 Zheng He set sail for his first voyage in the year 1405.

 His fleet had over 27,800 people, including sailors and soldiers.

-Life In Seclusion and Zheng He's Last Voyage
+Flat Life and Zheng He's Last Voyage

 The Corroded Fleet and Lost of Valuable Navigation Journals

 Zheng He's miserable experience in childhood and early youth gave him a strong heart, and his services in the army of the Ming Empire brought him excellent military skills.